Want to hear more from us?

 ChatGPT will undermine the old hiring toolkit, spelling the end for the CV.
 Now, recruiters must adapt.

-But thinking differently is only the first step.
+But thinking differently is only the first step in overcoming the new ways people are using ChatGPT for recruiting.
 Just because you’re ready to hire for potential, doesn’t mean everyone else in your organisation is.
 How do you convince your hiring managers?
 Your people leaders?
 Even your CEO?
 And then, crucially, how do you make it work?
 To answer these questions, we’ve written the first Hiring for Potential Playbook: a step-by-step guide to getting it right.

 Download your copy here, escape the experience trap, and start seeing more in people today.